kemanedonfack/rds-proxy/README.md

 We begin by creating a security group for our MySQL database instance using the `terraform-aws-modules/security-group/aws` module.
 The security group allows inbound traffic on port 3306 (the default MySQL port) from any IP address (`0.0.0.0/0`).
 It also allows all outbound traffic.

-While opening port 3306 to all IP addresses is convenient for this example, in a production environment, you should restrict access to trusted IP addresses or use additional security measures like VPN or bastion hosts.
+While opening port 3306 to all IP addresses is convenient for this example, in a production environment, you should restrict access to trusted IP addresses.

 ### Creating the Database Subnet Group